 So, I think there were three things.
 They felt that the federal government, that was the north, and it was always wagging its moral finger at the south, and they felt that environmentalists were, you know, the last in a series of northerners coming down to tell them the right thing to do.

-I think the next most important reason they distrusted the federal government is their experience with protective agencies in the state of Louisiana, and they thought, “Gosh, these are a lot of people we pay taxes to but they don't really protect us”.
-And they are right, because Louisiana is an oil state - that was a big discovery for me - and it outsources, in a way, the moral dirty work to the state.
+I think the next most important reason they distrusted the federal government is their experience with protective agencies in the state of Louisiana, and they thought, “Gosh, these are a lot of people we pay taxes to but they don't really protect us.”
+And they’re right, because Louisiana is an oil state - that was a big discovery for me - and it outsources, in a way, the moral dirty work to the state.
 So, the state actually pretends to protect the citizenry from hazardous waste and pollution of air and water and ground, but it doesn't actually protect it very much.
-It gives out permits, as one Tea Party person said "like candy".
-So, they felt the federal government is just a bigger, badder version of the state government which isn't protecting us.
+It gives out permits, as one Tea Party person said "like candy."
+And so, they felt the federal government is just a bigger, badder version of a state government which isn't protecting us.
 So, they'd had bad experience.
 They’d been burned, and I think that's the second kind of source of resistance to the government.
-But the third is that they saw the government as an instrument of what I'll call 'the line cutters.'
+But the third is that they saw the government as an instrument of what I'll call “the line cutters.”

 CURWOOD: This “line cutters” concept is really a fascinating one in your book.
 Stop for a moment and tell me exactly what do you mean by “line cutters,” and why people in the south...although I imagine anybody listening to us probably doesn't really like the notion of somebody coming in front of them if they're waiting for something.